 Chapter 11 – Examples of Calvinist Interpretive Incoherence

 I have been arguing that the fundamental problem inherent in Calvinist theology and soteriology is its rational incoherence.
 As such, it abandons the principles which permit for comparative judgments to be made between disparate exegetical and theological interpretations.
 To apply an interpretive observation of E. D. Hirsch here, the Calvinist does not allow us to make an “objectively grounded choice between two disparate probability judgments on the basis of the common evidence which supports them.”
 I contend that the rational incoherence inherent in Calvinist thought is a reliable indicator that Calvinism misapprehends the biblical testimony to sovereignty and salvation.
 Intelligent, rational discussion and discovery of truth rest upon logical coherence.
-When a person speaks or writes they have to “make sense.”
+When a person speaks, writes or interprets a text, they have to “make sense.”
 I submit therefore that by virtue of its contradictory and incoherent propositions we can know with confidence that Calvinist soteriology is seriously flawed.

 The purpose of this chapter is to provide clear evidence of Calvinist incoherence, inconsistency and contradiction in thought, exegesis and interpretation.
 It will also show how that at times the Calvinist employs verbal legerdemain to cloak the negative implications of their theology.
 At other times they speak or write flat-out nonsense.
 Sometimes these problems are very obvious.
 Other times they take careful examination to identify.
 This is why most of the examples that comprise this chapter are rather lengthy.
 Many times it is necessary to tease out these incoherencies and contradictions so that they become clear.